jreps/inProgress/extraModels/README.md

  * DatabaseConnector
  * SqlRender
  * PatientLevelPrediction
+ * H2o
+ * pROC
+ * nnet
+ * rpart

 Getting Started
 ===============
 1. On Windows, make sure [RTools](http://cran.r-project.org/bin/windows/Rtools/) is installed.
-2. The DatabaseConnector and SqlRender packages require Java.
+2. The DatabaseConnector, SqlRender and H2o packages require Java.
 Java can be downloaded from
 <a href="http://www.java.com" target="_blank">http://www.java.com</a>.
+3. Install H2o onto your computer: see [H2o](http://h2o.ai/download/)
-3. In R, use the following commands to download and install extraModels:
+4. In R, use the following commands to download and install extraModels:

   ```r
   install.packages("devtools")